Steak: Fish steak

 Fish steaks are cut perpendicular to the spine and may include bones.
 Although their delicate flesh requires quicker cooking than beef, steaks from swordfish, halibut, tuna, salmon, and mahi-mahi can be grilled.
 They are frequently cooked whole or as fillets.
 Fish steaks may also be poached or baked using a court bouillon, wine or sauce or cooked en papillote.

 Lamb steak

-Lamb steaks come from a range of cuts and are a versatile ingredient that can be used in a range of dishes.
+Lamb steaks come from a range of cuts, mostly from the leg of the lamb, and are a versatile ingredient that can be used in a range of dishes.
 It is commonly found sliced into salads.

 Pork steak

 Pork steaks are generally cut from the shoulder of the pig but can also be cut from the loin or leg of the pig.
 Shoulder steaks are cut from the same primal cut of meat most commonly used for pulled pork and can be quite tough without long cooking times due to the high amount of collagen in the meat; therefore, pork shoulder steaks are often cooked slower than a typical beef steak and may be stewed or simmered in barbecue sauce during cooking.

 Cooked gammon steaks are a component of a full breakfast, whereas steaks from a rolled pork loin are more likely to be served at lunch.

 A Boston butt is a pork steak originating from colonial New England, where butchers would pack fewer valuable cuts of pork in barrels, called butts.